vanheaven-ui/stocks-catalogue/README.md

 ## Background <a name = "about"></a>

 The application herein was developed as per [Microverse Inc.](https://www.microverse.org/) specificifications.
 The main task was to use `create-react-app` and build and a single page application that displays a catalogue of items received from an API of choice.
 This application consumes the [Financial Modelling Prep API](https://financialmodelingprep.com/developer/docs/) to gather information on real time stocks which are displayed in React components.
 Redux was used to centrally manage the application state.
 To enhance the browsing of stocks, filters were added.

+## Live Demo

+The app is deployed and live demo link is [👉Here](https://secure-anchorage-47852.herokuapp.com/)

 ## 🔧 Building<a name = "with"></a>